BCom Writing Skills Notes Study Material

 Second Stage

-In the second stage, first draft is written.
-It includes converting thoughts into words and sentences and to frame it in paragraphs as per requirement.
-There are two styles of writing first draft:
+In the second stage, the first draft is written.
+It includes converting thoughts into words and sentences and to frame them in paragraphs as per requirement.
+There are two styles of writing the first draft:

 (i) Linear,